-1. Certificate of Compliance to Verify Parcel Legality (Government Code Section 66499.35(a))
+- 1. Certificate of Compliance to Verify Parcel Legality (Government Code Section 66499.35(a)) - a.
+Application Requirements

 Applications to obtain a Certificate of Compliance to verify the legality of a parcel shall be filed with the Planning and Building Division.
 The application shall include the following: